How to Self-Soothe and Feel More Calm

 Self-soothing is defined as an individual's efforts or capacity to calm oneself while in a state of emotional distress (Wright, 2009).
 This period of emotional distress can vary in duration depending on how emotionally reactive a person is, how much difficulty they have with regulating their emotions, and how well they recover from emotional distress.

 Self-soothing is often discussed in the context of childhood development.
-Indeed, we learn many of our self-soothing patterns when we’re babies.
-It’s believed that when we’re soothed by caregivers, we internalize this soothing and learn how to do it for ourselves (Wright, 2009).
+Indeed, we learn many of our self-soothing patterns when we are babies.
+It is believed that when we are soothed by care-givers, we internalize this soothing and learn how to do it for ourselves (Wright, 2009).
 So there are a variety of ways that we might not develop this skill and end up having difficulty self-soothing as adults.
 Improving our self-soothing skills as adults requires self-insight, the development of self-soothing skills, and the ability to effectively use these skills to return to an emotional baseline.
-Here are some specific self-soothing techniques that may help:

 Listening to relaxing music has been shown in research to reduce cortisol (an important stress hormone; Khalfa et al., 2003).
 If you're feeling agitated or unable to settle down, calming music might just help change the mood, enabling you to breathe deeper, refocus your thoughts, and nudge negative emotions into remission.

 A key part of self-soothing often involves deactivating the sympathetic nervous system.
 We can do this by activating the parasympathetic nervous system.
-The parasympathetic nervous system helps stop our fight-or-flight responses and return us to a calm state.
+The parasympathetic nervous system helps stop our fight or flight responses and return us to a calm state.

 We can easily activate the parasympathetic nervous system by taking a few long, deep breaths.
 One easy breathing strategy to remember is box breathing.
 Box breathing involves breathing in for a count of four, holding for a count of four, breathing out for a count of four, and then holding for a count of four.
 Repeat this box breathing method for a few rounds until you start to feel calmer.